williamiommi/sanity-plugin-i18n-fields/README.md

 ## ⚡️ Features

 - Sanity v3 plugin.
-- Field level localization for the following Sanity types: `string`, `text`, and `number`.
+- Field-level localization for the following Sanity types: string, text, and number.
 - Optional UI (slider or dropdown).
 - Locale visibility by user roles.
-- Locale readonly by user roles.
+- Locale read-only by user roles.
 - Object Validation.
-- Customization available not only at the plugin level but also at field level.
+- Customization available not only at plugin level but also at field level.
 <br />

 ## 🔌 Installation